shan5742/log/August1st-28.md

 # August 2018

+The first entry for this repo will cover the majority of August.
+I wanted to start making a daily log of the things I am doing with regards to learning the various aspects of web development.
+However, I wanted to start with some content and figured an overview will suffice.
+From this point on I will update daily (assuming I managed to get some work done) in this log and then organise things into monthly folders as needed.

 ### FreeCodeCamp

 I started my journey into webdevelopment at FreeCodeCamp where I completed the first certificate in responsive front end.
 This gave me a great overview of html, CSS and some very basic JavaScript and has been the foundation to my learning.